 Cedarburg is a town of specialty shops, antique stores and quaint restaurants.
 Its thriving downtown is listed on the National Register of Historic Places and features buildings dating back to the 1800s.
 The city’s residential base is a mixture of older, stately homes and modern subdivisions.
 Since 1960, the community’s population has more than doubled.

 Grafton, its neighbor to the east, is also an historic village.
 It was established in the early 1840s to take advantage of the Milwaukee River and has been a center of commerce ever since.
-Because of its location near I-43, Grafton continues to experience significant industrial and commercial development.
-Ten miles north of Grafton and Cedarburg is the Ozaukee County Pioneer Village, a "living museum" of 15 buildings that were constructed between 1840 and 1907, including furnished homes, barns and outbuildings.
+Because of its location near I-43, Grafton continues to experience significant industrial and commercial development including the construction of a new hospital.
+Ten miles north of Grafton and Cedarburg is the Ozaukee County Pioneer Village, a living museum of 15 buildings that were constructed between 1840 and 1907, including furnished homes, barns and outbuildings.

 Northern Ozaukee County: Belgium • Fredonia • Port Washington • Saukville